allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 * tbd

 # Introduction
-This is a follow-up to my [previous post]({{site.baseurl}}/TBD), which I hope I can keep going as a regular series.
+This is a follow-up to my [previous post]({{site.baseurl}}/2020/01/20/what-ive-learned-so-far.html), which I hope I can keep going as a regular series.

-Originally, I was wondering how this post was almost as long as the previous one, though it was covering less time.
-Going through it, I noticed that I'd been fixating on articles that'd bemoan the strifes on working in tech.
+When I first started, after a few months I was wondering how this post was almost as long as the previous one but covering less time.
+Going over it, I noticed that I fixated on articles that'd bemoan the strifes on working in tech.
 But I want to keep the tone of this positive, so I removed all that stuff, and made sure everything is focused more squarely on tech than just what I found interesting in general.

 # Articles
 [Austin Amazon KFAUWI device randomly appeared under Network Device](https://www.thewindowsclub.com/amazon-kfauwi-appeared-network-device): The same motherboard maker for Amazon Fires and Kindles uses Linux source code for automatic device discovery.
 So any device running the same code will cause Windows to detect it as an Amazon Fire.

-[Career advice for people with bad luck](https://chiefofstuff.substack.com/p/career-advice-for-people-with-bad): It’s okay to go for the safe job, it’s also okay to take risks.
-Overall, it all tends to work out, on average, eventually.
-And you’ll regret it either way.
+[Career advice for people with bad luck](https://chiefofstuff.substack.com/p/career-advice-for-people-with-bad): It’s okay to go for the safe job, it’s also okay to take risks, because you’ll regret it either way.

 [Do-nothing scripting: the key to gradual automation](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/): Instead of trying to automate everything at once, write down what you'd do by hand first, then automate each step in the process.

 [Docker for Windows won't run if you have the Razer Synapse driver management tool running](https://threadreaderapp.com/thread/1229641258370355200.html): Both applications lock the wrong system-wide global check to ensure that only one instance of an application runs, but then neither of them can run at the same time.

+[extra line breaks on event description](https://support.google.com/calendar/thread/29336031?hl=en): An explination as to why I always have to use Notepad to normalize new lines whenever I edit events on Google Calendar.

 [Fire drill](https://medium.com/@mshmsh5000/fire-drills-for-software-teams-164ba48b10b1): In the same way you plan for a fire (or other disaster) by having drills, by doing the same for a software team, you can see how well they'll react and how your plan would work.

+[fyi: You can bypass youtube ads by adding a dot after the domain](https://www.reddit.com/r/webdev/comments/gzr3cq/fyi_you_can_bypass_youtube_ads_by_adding_a_dot/ftimtjg/): By using the entire Fully Qualified Domain Name, embedded ads won't load.

 [Is non-deterministic the same as random?](https://www.quora.com/Is-non-deterministic-the-same-as-random):
 * Random: a bunch of stuff happens that doesn't make sense